 An eclipse of the moon can only happen at full moon, when the sun, Earth and moon line up in space, with Earth in the middle.
-At such times, Earth’s shadow falls on the moon, creating a lunar eclipse.
+So at such times, Earth’s shadow falls on the moon, creating a lunar eclipse.
 Lunar eclipses happen a minimum of two times to a maximum of five times a year.
-There are three kinds of lunar eclipses: total, partial and penumbral.
+As a matter of fact, there are three kinds of lunar eclipses: total, partial and penumbral.

 In a total eclipse of the moon, the inner part of Earth’s shadow, called the umbra, falls on the moon’s face.
-At mid-eclipse, the entire moon is in shadow, which may appear blood red.
+Then at mid-eclipse, the entire moon is in shadow, which may appear blood red.

-In a partial lunar eclipse, the umbra takes a bite out of only a fraction of the moon.
+Next, there is a partial lunar eclipse, where the umbra takes a bite out of only a fraction of the moon.
 The dark bite grows larger, and then recedes, never reaching the total phase.

-In a penumbral lunar eclipse, only the more diffuse outer shadow of Earth – the penumbra – falls on the moon’s face.
-This third kind of lunar eclipse is much more subtle, and much more difficult to observe, than either a total or partial eclipse of the moon.
-There is never a dark bite taken out of the moon, as in a partial eclipse.
-The eclipse never progresses to reach the dramatic minutes of totality.
-At best, at mid-eclipse, very observant people will notice a dark shading on the moon’s face.
+Finally, there’s a penumbral lunar eclipse, when only the more diffuse outer shadow of Earth – the penumbra – falls on the moon’s face.
+In fact, this third kind of lunar eclipse is much more subtle, and much more difficult to observe, than either a total or partial eclipse of the moon.
+That’s because there is never a dark bite taken out of the moon, as in a partial eclipse.
+So the eclipse never progresses to reach the dramatic minutes of totality.
+And at best, at mid-eclipse, very observant people will notice a dark shading on the moon’s face.
 Others will look and notice nothing at all.

 According to eclipse expert Fred Espenak, about 35% of all eclipses are penumbral.
 Another 30% are partial eclipses, where it appears as if a dark bite has been taken out of the moon.
 And the final 35% go all the way to becoming total eclipses of the moon, a beautiful natural event.